Where health and community intersect, nurses offer alternative modes of thinking.

 Nightingale is a magazine established by nurses and the populations they serve.
 We are an inclusive movement, committed to equality within and beyond the healthcare system.
 This commitment extends across spheres of gender, race, culture, religion, sexual orientation, ability, age, socio-economic status, and literacy level.

 Here is an emerging space for those who want to help others as peers.
 We feature work centered around health equity with the aim of connecting nurses to communities and empowering patients.

 Letter from the Founder

 Welcome to Nightingale, a movement of story, art, and activism for health equity.
 Throughout this launch you will hear from a group of thoughtful individuals—distant acquaintances, old friends, family members and strangers— who reached across the abyss and offered up a powerful statement: “I will help.”
 Collectively, our words tell a story of migration from apathy and disbelief to a resilient form of hope.

 Nightingale isn’t exclusive to nurses, but its origins align with the practice of nursing —an inclusive practice which elevates the skill of sitting with people in their pain.

 The majority of our founding members aren’t healthcare professionals.
 They are people who wanted to create a space to elevate conversations about health equity.

 Nightingale isn’t written exclusively for or by nurses, but its origins align with the practice of nursing —a practice which elevates the skills of sitting with people in their pain, listening to them as equals and prioritizing attainment of the highest level of health for each individual as they define it.
-It is a profession of empathy rather than sympathy, one that is intimately familiar with vulnerability.
+It is a profession of empathy rather than sympathy, one that is familiar with vulnerability.
 It is also a profession holistic in nature, founded on the idea that patient is family is community is society is system.